 Oh the nostalgia of an oily and delicious Fish & Chips paper parcel on a rainy day… Are you a ketchup, vinegar, tartare sauce or straight lemon juice aficionado?
 Discover the best hubs in Sydney for golden fried chips and crispy battered flathead pieces to enjoy this real Aussie staple.

 STAYING IN POTTS POINT?

-If you’re based in one of our five Potts Point properties, you’re in walking distance from Sydney best tourist attractions.
+If you’re based in one of our four Potts Point properties, you’re in walking distance from Sydney best tourist attractions.
 Located just outside Sydney's CBD, these boutique properties are only 2km from Martin Place, Circular Quay and 3km from the Royal Botanical Gardens.
 Check out our two favourite fishy spots.

 - THE FISH SHOP

 Working with local, sustainable Australian seafood providers, they bring you mouth-watering seafood dishes, changing their market list to reflect the catch of the day and always avoiding over-fished or endangered species.
 Located in leafy tree-lined Challis Avenue, some of their favourites include the barramundi, kingfish ceviche and of course the beer battered flathead and chips.
 And, like any good fish shop, they offer takeaway.

 Lunch and dinner 7 days a week from 12pm to 9.30pm, 22 Challis Avenue, Potts Point.
 (02) 9114 7340